vocon-it/kubernetes-ingress/examples-of-custom-resources/dos/README.md

     $ kubectl apply -f apdos-logconf.yaml
     ```

-## Step 3 - Deploy the BADOS Policy
+## Step 3 - Deploy the DOS Policy

-1. Update the `logDest` field from `bados.yaml` with the ClusterIP of the syslog service.
+1. Update the `logDest` field from `dos.yaml` with the ClusterIP of the syslog service.
 For example, if the IP is `10.101.21.110`:
     ```yaml
-    bados:
+    dos:
         ...
         logDest: "syslog:server=10.101.21.110:514"
     ```

-1. Create the BADOS policy
+1. Create the DOS policy
     ```
-    $ kubectl apply -f bados.yaml
+    $ kubectl apply -f dos.yaml
     ```

 Note the App Protect Dos configuration settings in the Policy resource.
-They enable BADOS protection by configuring App Protect Dos with the policy and log configuration created in the previous step.
+They enable DOS protection by configuring App Protect Dos with the policy and log configuration created in the previous step.

 ## Step 4 - Configure Load Balancing